brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 Menaion.

-From the Greek word for Â‘monthlyÂ’.
+From the Greek word for ‘monthly’.
 The book containing the services for days of the Month.
 There are thus twelve volumes of the *Menaia*.
 For places without a full set of *Menaia* there exists in both Greek and Slavonic a volume containing general offices for each category of Saint called the *General Menaion.* The contents of the Greek and Slavonic *General Menaia* are not quite the same, the Slavonic containing more offices, and texts for a full Vigil for each category of Saint including the Lord and the Mother of God. ****

 Metania.